Samuel Doe: 1980 coup d'etat and new government

 Shortly after that, Doe ordered the arrest of 91 officials of the Tolbert regime.
 Within days, eleven former members of Tolbert's cabinet, including his brother Frank, were brought to trial to answer charges of "high treason, rampant corruption and gross violation of human rights."
 Doe suspended the Constitution, allowing these trials to be conducted by a Commission appointed by the state's new military leadership, with defendants being refused both legal representation and trial by jury, virtually ensuring their conviction.

 Doe abruptly ended 133 years of Americo-Liberian political domination.
-Some hailed the coup as the first time since Liberia's establishment as a country that it was governed by people of native African descent instead of by the Americo-Liberian elite.
-Other persons without Americo-Liberian heritage had held the Vice Presidency (Henry Too Wesley), as well as Ministerial and Legislative positions in years prior.
+Though some hailed the coup as the first time since Liberia's establishment as a country that it was governed by people of native African descent instead of by the Americo-Liberian elite, other persons without Americo-Liberian heritage had held the Vice Presidency (Henry Too Wesley), as well as Ministerial and Legislative positions in years prior.
 Many people welcomed Doe's takeover as a shift favoring the majority of the population that had largely been excluded from government participation since the country's establishment.

-However, the new government, led by the leaders of the coup d'état and calling itself the People's Redemption Council (PRC), lacked experience and was ill-prepared to rule.
-Doe became head of state and suspended the constitution but promised a return to civilian rule by 1985.
+However, the new government, led by the leaders of the coup d'état and calling itself the People's Redemption Council (PRC), lacked governing experience and a coherent ideological program.
+The PRC was composed largely of noncommissioned officers with limited administrative background and initially relied on civilian technocrats and opposition figures to manage state affairs.
+Doe became head of state and suspended the constitution, while promising a return to civilian rule by 1985.

 In the first alleged plot against his government, nine military personnel arrested two months after the original 1980 coup were reportedly jailed for life.

 In June 1981, his government denounced another alleged coup in which thirteen members were executed behind closed doors.

 Months later, Thomas Weh Syen, an outspoken critic of some of Doe's policies, including the closure months before of the Libyan diplomatic mission and the forced reduction of staff from fifteen to six at the Soviet embassy, was beaten and arrested on 12 August of that same year, along with four other officers.
 They were promised a defense attorney, but none was given, and in three days, they were executed, which caused panic among the citizens of the capital.